-Double your donation in The Big Give Christmas Challenge!
+Donations doubled in The Big Give Christmas Challenge

-For one week in December, our Big Give Christmas Challenge can double your donation towards a selected project that we'd otherwise not be able to pay for.
+For one week in December 2024, our Big Give Christmas Challenge doubled donations towards a selected project that we'd otherwise not have been able to pay for.

-This year’s appeal, ‘Hidden Gems’, will focus on three important dance and song collections which have already been donated to of our Library’s archive and which we want to make available to everyone, online and in person.
+Our 2024 appeal, ‘Hidden Gems’, focused on three important dance and song collections which have already been donated to of our Library’s archive and which we want to make available to everyone, online and in person.

 Our target archives are